tessi/wasmex/README.md

 ## The `Instance` module

-Instantiates a WebAssembly module represented by bytes and allow calling exported functions on it:
+Instantiates a WebAssembly module represented by bytes and allows calling exported functions on it:

 ```elixir
 # Get the Wasm module as bytes.